eberhab/m20/emulation_with_mame.md

     * Input from telnet to the M20 works, terminal output from the M20 to telnet did not work.
 Wrong options?

 * Issues/ questions at the time of writing (possibly MAME related):
-    * Oliword currently causes MAME to [hang](https://github.com/mamedev/mame/commit/c6f3b3be094ecc5cce3e27f8793cb7e814490622#commitcomment-99907776) with 100% cpu load, after entering date and time.
-Works in MAME < .221.
-    * Olioids (gamesi/bd) has graphics errors
+    * Olioids (gamesi/bd) has graphics issues.
+Issues differ between e.g. v.212 and v.252
     * Creating an new M20 floppy through the MAME menu causes MAME to crash
     * Is printer support possible?
     * What is missing for the "Command+S" boottime easteregg?